lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 until it is time to enter an apprenticeship, join a magical secondary school (such as Hogwarts), or (if home schooled) join the workforce as an adult.
-This is because the nephilim have learned, through bitter experience, that children will do all sorts of foolish and unfortunately irreversable things if not carefully protected.
+This is because the nephilim have learned, through bitter experience, that children will do all sorts of foolish and unfortunately irreversible things if not carefully protected.

 ### Spontaneous Magical Marriage